-Back in 1798, then-President John Adams signed the Act for the Relief of Sick and Disabled Seamen.
-Passed by the Fifth U.S. Congress, the legislation authorized deducting twenty cents a month from seamen’s wages to fund medical care for fellow sailors who were sick or hurt.
-It is widely considered to be the first time the federal government got involved in healthcare legislation.
+In 1798, President John Adams signed the Act for the Relief of Sick and Disabled Seamen.
+Passed by the Fifth U.S. Congress, the legislation authorized the deduction of 20 cents per month from a seamen’s wages to fund medical care for fellow sailors who were sick or injured.
+It was the first bit of public health legislation made at the federal level in the United States.

-Here are five regulations, not all of which are in the spotlight, that can affect delivery and administration of healthcare in the United States on a daily basis:
+Here are five regulations that can widely affect the delivery and administration of healthcare in the United States:

-“All healthcare entities and organizations that use, store, maintain or transmit patient health information are expected to be in complete compliance with the regulations of the HIPAA law,” according to an article on Datica, a digital health platform.
+“All healthcare entities and organizations that use, store, maintain or transmit patient health information are expected to be in complete compliance with the regulations of the HIPAA law,” according to information presented by Datica, a digital health platform.
 “When completely adhered to, HIPAA regulations not only ensure privacy, reduce fraudulent activity and improve data systems but are estimated to save providers billions of dollars annually.
 By knowing of and preventing security risks that could result in major compliance costs, organizations are able to focus on growing their profits instead of fearing these potential audit fines.”

 HIPAA applies to verbal, written, and electronic patient records — and the use of electronic health records (EHR) is increasing.
 With more medical providers using EHRs, data breaches have increased.
-Some 329 breaches of more than 500 records, for a total exposure of more than 16.4 million patient records, had been reported as of February 6, 2017, according to the HIPAA Journal article, “Largest Healthcare Data Breaches of 2016.”
+Some 351 breaches of more than 500 or more records, for a total exposure of more than 13 million patient records, had been reported as of Dec.
+27, 2018, according to the HIPAA Journal.
 Stolen data is frequently used for identity theft and fraud.

-Congress decided that additional regulations — and stronger penalties – were needed to address EHR and cloud-based medical records issues, which led to the HITECH Act.
+However, as both technology and hacking attempts evolved, Congress instituted additional regulations — and stronger penalties — to address EHR and cloud-based medical records issues, which led to the HITECH Act.

-2. The HITECH Act.
-The Health Information Technology for Economic and Clinical Health (HITECH) Act, was signed into law in February 2009 to promote the “adoption and meaningful use of health information technology,” according to the HHS website.
-It mandates audits of healthcare providers to determine whether they are in compliance with HIPAA privacy rules related to privacy and security rules.
+The Health Information Technology for Economic and Clinical Health (HITECH) Act was signed into law in February 2009 to promote the “adoption and meaningful use of health information technology,” according to the HHS website.
+It mandates audits of healthcare providers to determine whether they are compliant with HIPAA’s privacy and security rules.

-The HITECH Act has been called the teeth and claws of HIPAA.
+The HITECH Act can be considered the enforcement wing of HIPAA.
 Because healthcare records, unlike credit cards, can’t be canceled, changed, or reset in the event of a breach, healthcare providers have increasingly become the target of hackers.

-The costs of non-compliance can be high.
-Organizations can face fines as high as $1.5 million per calendar year for each violation.
-They also can incur losses related to notifying patients affected by a breach, investigations and legal issues, and audits.
+The cost of non-compliance can be high, with organizations facing potential fines of up to $1.5 million per calendar year for each violation.
+They can also incur losses related to notifying patients affected by a breach, through investigations, audits, and other legal issues.

-Administrators should assess security compliance of their practice or organization, make sure proper electronic PHI procedures are in place, and update their HIPAA privacy and security policies.
+Healthcare Administrators looking to secure their infrastructure further should assess security compliance of their practice or organization, make sure proper electronic PHI procedures are in place, and update their HIPAA privacy and security policies.

 The federal government also concerns itself with compensation for physicians and healthcare providers.